wp-plugins/lastfm-recent-tracks-widget/README.txt

 Tags: widget, music, last.fm
 Requires at least: 2.6
 Tested up to: 2.7.1
-Stable tag: 0.7.1
+Stable tag: 0.7.2

-Fast, flash free, non-cached view of Recent Tracks on Last.fm
+Fast, flash free, non-cached view of your Recent Tracks on Last.fm

 == Description ==
 The Last.fm Recent Tracks Plugin / Widget let's you display your Last.fm recent tracks in the sidebar of your blog, useful if you use WP-Cache / Super Cache and want the feed to be fresh.
 It leverages jQuery and JSONP to provide a never-stale, asynchronous connection to Last.fm.